duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `variants` *object* [optional]

-	If you'd like to modify a template to fit your needs, the Spice framework offers preset options called [Variants](https://duck.co/duckduckhack/templates_reference#variants).
+	If you'd like to modify a template to fit your needs, the Instant Answer framework offers preset options called [Variants](https://duck.co/duckduckhack/templates_reference#variants).
 Variants are passed as the `variants` property of `templates`.
 Variants correspond to pre-determined css classes (or combinations of classes) from the [DDG style guide](https://duckduckgo.com/styleguide) that work particularly well in each context.

 - ### `elClass` *object* [optional]